 But using the proper dying techniques such as spraying the contact points with cleaning chemicals can avoid all that.
 Water displacer and lubricant are also used to keep the contact points safe.
 Therefore, it won’t be wrong to state that tap water can work absolutely fine during a cleaning process.
 This can save you from paying extra money for de-ionized water and you will able to set the machine anywhere you want.

-Lies No. 4: Ultrasonic cleaning is nothing but precise science.
+4. Ultrasonic cleaning is nothing but precise science.

 An exact combination of chemical and heat that can give persistent results is considered to be exact or precise science.
 Although it is true that the exact knowledge of chemical-quantity usage and temperature is necessary to some extent, it is only a very small part of the procedure.
 More important is the dying techniques and the suitable use of chemicals after cleaning.
 A good manufacturer knows all this and will guide you throughout the process.

-Lies No. 5: Ultrasonic cleaning can only clean small collectibles.
+5. Ultrasonic cleaning can only clean small collectibles.

 This is not true at all although it would be a big boost for this business if this were true.
 Ultrasonics can clean a lot of electronics items since it is a multi-faceted cleaning process.
 It can not only clean electronic equipments, stuffed animals, oriental rugs, small electrical appliances, lamp shades, golf clubs and window blinds can be cleaned using ultrasonic system.